7 RESTCONF

 </rpc>]]>]]>

-The RESTCONF daemon should be restarted with the new configuration.
+The RESTCONF daemon should be restarted automatically with the new configuration.

 7.2.4 Verify the configuration